Casafyai/Tutorial/README.md

 When an area is added successfully, the postal code will turn green, indicating you're ready to search.
 Enter your query in the search bar to find anything visual on properties and hit enter.

 ![Search Results](https://raw.githubusercontent.com/Casafyai/Tutorial/refs/heads/main/Result.png)

-> **💡 Pro Tip:** Subscribe to a plan to get more credits and unlock additional postal codes for expanded searching capabilities.
-Happy searching!

 ---